sgoodfriend/rl-algo-impls/rl_algo_impls/microrts/technical-description.md

 squnet-DistantResources was able to learn better by fine-tuning from squnet-32's best model and training on only one map.
 It achieved 85% win-rate, beating Mayari half the time.
 It never beat CoacAI.
-In a similar round-robin tournament playing each of WorkerRush, LightRush, CoacAI, and Mayari 20 times on BWDistantResources32x32, the squnet model beat WorkerRush, LightRush, and Mayari better than even, but not CoacAI:
+In a single-player round-robin tournament tournament playing each of WorkerRush, LightRush, CoacAI, and Mayari 20 times on BWDistantResources32x32, the squnet model beat WorkerRush, LightRush, and Mayari better than even, but not CoacAI: